cloud-coder/docker-lab-2016/part-1/lab-instructions.md

     ![alt](../images/picture5.png "docker images")

-4. Return to the terminal window where you have shelled into the container.
+4. Return to the first terminal window where you have shelled into the container.
 You can now stop the container by typing exit.
 Verify the container is stopped by running *docker ps*

 > **Why do Containers have funny names?**